Frank Cetta, MD

 2013–present

 “Volunteering with Heart to Heart has been a win-win-win experience for me.
-I help diagnose critically ill children in underserved areas, so they can receive the care they need.
-I help teach and train new teams of pediatric cardiac specialists—and admire their determination.
-Together, we are helping develop self-sustaining cardiac centers so local families will have access to world-class life-saving treatment for generations to come.”
+I get to help diagnose critically ill children in underserved areas, so they can receive the care they need.
+I get to help teach and train new teams of pediatric cardiac specialists—and admire their determination.
+Together, we are helping develop self-sustaining cardiac programs so families in areas of need will have access to world-class life-saving treatment for the first time—and for generations to come.”

 Dr. Frank Cetta has been a Heart to Heart medical volunteer for 20 years and counting.
 His versatility as a pediatric cardiologist and an adult congenital specialist is matched by his talent for teamwork and his passion for teaching.
 Dr. Cetta has assumed a pivotal role in helping Heart to Heart guide multiple cardiac programs to reach self-sustainability.
-He has examined thousands of young patients at our partner sites in Russia and Latin America and taught hundreds of cardiac specialists how to improve their skills.
-Furthermore, Dr. Cetta has been a strategic recruiter for Heart to Heart, enlisting several well-suited colleagues who have become some of our most dedicated medical volunteers.
+He has examined thousands of young patients at our partner sites in Russia and Latin America and mentored hundreds of cardiac specialists to improve their diagnostic skills.
+On top of these tremendous contributions, Dr. Cetta has been a strategic recruiter for Heart to Heart, enlisting several well-suited colleagues who have become some of our most dedicated medical volunteers.

-Dr. Cetta has been part of our Costa Rica team since the beginning of our educational collaborations there, volunteering on seven cardiac training missions to date.
-He has also organized scholar-exchange observerships for several Costa Rican colleagues at his home institution, the Mayo Clinic.
-Most notably, he arranged for cardiologist Carlos Mas to accompany a teenaged patient to Mayo for a catheter-based intervention (not yet available in Costa Rica).
-Dr. Mas’s in-person observership then enabled him to successfully perform the procedure in Costa Rica, a momentous advance for the cardiac community there.
+Dr. Cetta has been part of our Costa Rica team since the beginning of our campaign there, volunteering on eight cardiac training missions to date.
+He has also organized scholar-exchange observerships for several Costa Rican colleagues at his home institution of many years, the Mayo Clinic.
+Most notably, he arranged for Costa Rican cardiologist Carlos Mas to accompany a teenage patient to Mayo for a catheter-based intervention which was not yet available in Costa Rica.
+This observership provided the insights Dr. Mas needed to return home and successfully perform the procedure in Costa Rica, a momentous advancement for both the cardiac community and patients there.

-As a key leader of our Into the Heartland Campaign (2002–2019), Dr. Cetta led all seven of Heart to Heart’s annual surgical-educational missions (2006–2012) to Tomsk, Siberia.
-Under Dr. Cetta’s guidance, our colleagues in Tomsk not only dramatically increased their program capacity, but also established their center as a teaching site for specialists from all over Russia and beyond.
+As a key leader of our Into the Heartland Campaign (2002–2019), Dr. Cetta led all seven of Heart to Heart’s annual surgical-educational missions to Tomsk, Siberia (2006–2012).
+Under his guidance, our colleagues in Tomsk not only dramatically increased their program capacity, but also established their center as a teaching site for specialists from all over Russia and beyond.
 Dr. Cetta went on to assume the role of lead pediatric cardiologist for our then-new collaboration in Kaliningrad, in Russia’s Northwestern Federal District.
-Previously, Dr. Cetta had been instrumental in launching our first adult congenital program in St. Petersburg.
+Previously, Dr. Cetta had been instrumental in launching Heart to Heart’s first adult congenital program, located in St. Petersburg.

-Dr. Cetta is an invaluable member of our team and our Board—and an esteemed repository of institutional knowledge.
-His humility and generosity are matched only by his grace under pressure.
+Dr. Cetta is an invaluable member of our medical leadership and our board of directors—and an esteemed repository of institutional knowledge.
+His humility and generosity are matched by his grace under pressure.
 We are profoundly grateful for his decades of contributions.